cborchert/5sg/readme.md

   - [ ] Create a blog feed page
   - [ ] Create an author's page
 - [ ] 9.
 Image Processing
-  - Preprocess images using sharp and/or blurhash to create a blur up affect for images and reduce page load
+  - [x] Preprocess images using sharp
+  - [ ] use sharp or blurhash to create several image sizes
+  - [ ] implement blur up affect for images and reduce page load
 - [ ] 10.
 Performance
   - [ ] Dev server be very fast and should reload the browser on save using livereload
   - [ ] Reduce build time